gitscholli/intune-icons/README.md

 [![License][license-badge]][license]
 [![Build status][appveyor-badge]][appveyor-build]

-A set of application icons for Windows, macOS, Android and iOS platforms for use when adding applications to Intune (or other MDM and application deployment solutions).
+A set of application icons for Windows, macOS, Android and iOS platforms for use when adding applications to Microsoft Intune or Microsoft Endpoint Configuration Manager (or other device management / MDM and application deployment solutions).

 Applications are displayed in the Intune Company Portal app or at [https://portal.manage.microsoft.com/](https://portal.manage.microsoft.com/) for end-user self-service install.
 Using high quality product icons ensures users see a familiar interface when accessing these applications.